TikhonJelvis/RL-book/chapter12/chapter12.md

 For on-policy linear function approximation, the semi-gradient TD algorithm gives us $w_{PBE}$.
 But to obtain $w_{PBE}$ in the case of non-linear function approximation or in the case of Off-Policy, we need a different approach.
 The different approach is Gradient Temporal-Difference (abbreviated, Gradient TD), the subject of this section.

 The original Gradient TD algorithm is typically abbreviated as GTD.
 Researchers then came up with a second-generation Gradient TD algorithm, which is typically abbreviated as GTD-2.
 Resarchers subsequently came up with a TD algorithm with Gradient correction (typically abbreviated as TDC), which we shall now cover.
+For simplicity of articulation and ease of understanding, we will restrict to the case of linear function approximation in our coverage of the TDC algorithm below.
+However, do bear in mind that much of the concepts below extend to non-linear function approximation (which is where we reap the benefits of Gradient TD).

 Our first task is to set up the appropriate loss function whose gradient will drive the Stochastic Gradient Descent.
 $$\bm{w}_{PBE} = \argmin_{\bw} d(\bpi \cdot \bb \cdot \bvw, \bvw) = \argmin_{\bw} d(\bpi \cdot \bb \cdot \bvw, \bpi \cdot \bvw)$$